What is Sensory Processing?

-- Are between the ages of 5 and 10 (referred prior to their 10th birthday)
+- Between the ages of 5 and 10 (referred prior to their 10th birthday)

 - Do not have a complex physical diagnosis (such as cerebral palsy, seizure disorders etc.) or global developmental delay.

-- Currently not receiving occupational therapy from another program at Grandview (if on caseload with another therapist, please discuss your concerns with sensory processing with your current therapist).
+- Currently not receiving occupational therapy from another program at Grandview (if on caseload with another therapist, please discuss your concerns about sensory processing with your current therapist).

 How to apply?